Lonli-Lokli/ts-result/README.md

 const newVal3 = v2.chain(a => success<TypeError, string>(a.toString()));
 // Result<Error | TypeError, string>.Failure with value new Error()
 const newVal4 = v2.chain(a => failure<TypeError, string>(new TypeError()));
-// Result<Error | TypeError, string>.Initial with no value
+// Result<TypeError, string>.Initial with no value
 const newVal5 = v3.chain(a => failure<TypeError, string>(new TypeError()));
 ```